 Overdose is typically not a problem, but it can cause gastrointestinal issues like diarrhea or vomiting.
 If your dog is sensitive to the drug, then it could make these problems worse and cause a dangerous reaction.
 In the case of an overdose, seek veterinary attention.

 Before giving cephalexin to your dog, your veterinarian should be made aware of any other medication your dog is taking, any history of medical conditions, especially kidney disease, and any bad reactions your dog has had to medications in the past, particularly penicillin or cephalosporins.
 Any of these can lead to complications when cephalexin is administered.

 Common side effects of cephalexin in dogs include vomiting, diarrhea, and weight loss.
-Often, these symptoms are reduced when the medication is given with food.
-Other side effects include panting and drooling, skin rashes, hyperexcitability, and rapid breathing.
+However, giving a dog food with the medication will often reduce these side effects.
+Further side effects include panting and drooling, skin rashes, hyperexcitability, and rapid breathing.

 Have you used cephalexin for your dog?
 Did it improve your dog’s condition?
-Let us know in the comments below!
+Then let us know in the comments below!